pinkertoncs/cp1-workspace/semester-1/unit-02/05-variables/README.md

 - If a variable is new, this is called **defining** or **initializing** the variable.

-- IF a variable has been previously been initialized, this is call **reassignment**
+- If a variable has been previously been initialized, this is call **reassignment**

 ## Examples